-It’s important to know what to do immediately after an accident as well as what your legal rights are, and who you sue for injury after a road accident.
+It’s important to know what to do immediately after an accident, what your legal rights are, and who you sue for injury after a road accident.

 Immediately after an accident, the priority should be to ensure the safety of everyone involved.
 This could be by seeking medical attention or moving to an area away from the road to exchange details.

 This information may help you if you need to make a Compulsory Third Party (CTP) claim in the future.

 Taking time to rehabilitate after an accident is important, but you’ll want to report it to your CTP insurer as soon as you are able to.

 If you’ve been injured in a car accident and you weren’t at fault, you should be able to make a motor vehicle accident claim through Compulsory Third Party (CTP) insurance.